-Place-names of Ossetian origin in view of their critical importance to the Scythian-Sarmatian issues are dealt separately.
+Even a superficial examination of Iranian place names in Eastern Europe will take up a lot of space.
+Therefore place-names of Ossetian origin in view of their critical importance to the Scythian-Sarmatian issues are dealt separately.
 While finding other place names of Iranic origin it turned out that one can talk with the high degree of confidence about Kurdish ones which were represented by more or less distinct clusters what could confirm their origin.
 The remaining cases are probabilistic.
 The list of place names of Iranic origin is being supplemented and corrected during the research that requires constant adjustment of illustrative maps and it's pretty hard work, which also harms their quality.
-In this regard, the new additions and removal of random coincidences will be placed in Google map (see below).
+In this regard, the new additions and removal of random coincidences will be placed in Google My Maps (see below).

 At right: The map of Iranic place names in Eastern and Central Europe.

 There on the map the place names of Kurdish origin are marked by rosa asterisks.
-Dark red asterisks refer to Kurdish places having the partial word Maydan.
+Dark red asterisks refer to Kurdish places having the partial word Maydan or Majdan (about them below).
 Violet ones – Afghan place names.
 Green – Ossetic place names, brown – others, yellow – doubtful.

 The common Iranic space is surrounded by yellow.
 The borders of the Ossetic Urheimat are marked by green, the Kurdish Urheimat is surrounded by red and the Afghan Urheimat is by violet.